Customer Story

 A Vencomatic Bolegg Starter aviary

-While visiting farms, the breeder fell 'under the spell' of the Vencomatic Bolegg Starter aviary proposed by the Mef, exclusive representative since 2019 of the Vencomatic group company in the Grand-Est part of France.
+While visiting farms, the breeder fell 'under the spell' of the Vencomatic Bolegg Starter aviary proposed by the Mef, exclusive representative since 2019 of the Vencomatic Group company in the Grand-Est part of France.
 The building (C-lines shell), with natural light, of 1,524m² (99 m x 15.40 m) is dynamically ventilated (with extraction in chimneys and gable) with a capacity of 60,000 pullets.
 It has three aviary lines, including drinking, feeding and perching.

 All levels are equipped with manure belts and air ducts.
 These help to dry the droppings, provide fresh air to the birds and create a good climate in the house.
 The winching of the integrated platforms allows the drinking and feeding lines to be moved further and further away as the birds grow.
 This encourages them to jump to different levels in the system.